fourquestionsllc/machine_learning_knowledge/llm_hyperparameter_fine_tunning_methods_comparision.md

-# Hyperparameter Fine-Tuning Methods for LLMs: Methods and Comparison
+# Hyperparameter Fine-Tuning Methods for LLMs

 This document provides an overview of the most popular hyperparameter fine-tuning methods for Large Language Models (LLMs), their advantages and disadvantages, and a comparison to help you choose the right method.